Heralds of the Gospel: Spirituality

 The spirituality of the Heralds of the Gospel is based on three essential points: the Eucharist, the Virgin Mary and the Pope.
 These points are represented in the emblem that distinguishes them.
 The three devotions can be seen in the symbol of the Heralds of the Gospel.

 Their charism leads them to strive for perfection and for beauty in their daily actions.

 Music

-Seeing in culture and art as effective tools of evangelization, the Heralds of the Gospel characteristically place special emphasis on both choral and instrumental music.
+Seeing culture and art as effective tools of evangelization, the Heralds of the Gospel characteristically place special emphasis on both choral and instrumental music.
 Hence, the Heralds have formed various choirs and a number of concert bands to bring their ideology to the outside world.

-The main musical ensemble of the Heralds of the Gospel; – the International Choir and Symphonic Band – was started in São Paulo with members united from a number of countries, which wear the uniform of the Heralds.
+The main musical ensemble of the Heralds of the Gospel, the International Choir and Symphonic Band, was started in São Paulo with members from a number of countries, all wearing the uniform of the Heralds.
 This musical ensemble has traveled to numerous cities in the various continents, giving presentations in churches, auditoriums and stadiums to satisfy what they see as peoples' desire for beauty and spirituality.